Dominant Industry November Leaves

 The color/properties:

 November Leaves shades between a pale khaki tone to an earthy brown-green with subtle grey tones in between.
 For the most part, it’s going to stick to the pale khaki color and I don’t think you’d often see the darkest tones of this ink unless you had a much wetter pen to combat the dryness and lay the ink down enough for it to pool that heavily.
+Because the color is pale it may also be difficult to read over grid paper or a subsequent page that’s written with a darker ink.

 Shockingly, the droplets were incredibly dark and even provided a black sheen.
 It’s surprising and novel, but I’m not sure there’s a pen wet enough to actually get sheen out of this ink in most conditions.